farez/web-summarizer-chrome-extension/README.md

 - Click Load unpacked, select the folder.
 - Go to the extension’s Options page, enter your OpenAI key, and optionally change the prompt.
 - On any webpage, click the extension icon and press Summarize Page to see the summary.

+Want to help improve it?
+Submit a pull request!